Sunday, April 30, 2017

 Thursday, April 27, 2017

-Today will mark the first of a likely five-day stretch with temperatures in the 80s in the Nation’s Capital.
-In fact, the Nation’s Capital hasn’t had five or more consecutive days with April temperatures in the 80s since 2002.
-Temperatures this weekend will approach 90 degrees in parts of the DC Metro Area.
-The last time it was 90 degrees in Washington, D.C. in April was in 2013.
+Today will mark the first of a likely five-day stretch with temperatures in the 80s in the nation’s capital.
+In fact, the nation’s capital hasn’t had five or more consecutive days with April temperatures in the 80s since 2002.
+Temperatures this weekend will approach 90° in parts of the DMV (DC, Maryland and Virginia).
+The last time it was 90° in Washington, D.C. in April was in 2013.
 The last consecutive 90-degree days in DC during the month of April occurred in 2010.

-The sustained warmer than average weather has acerbated the dry conditions in the DC Metro Area.
+The sustained warmer than average weather has acerbated the dry conditions across the DMV.
 Since August 1, 2015, the rainfall deficit has grown to more than 13” in Washington, D.C. and more than 11” at Dulles Airport.
-Just since October 1 when the “water year” as defined by the U.S. Geological Survey began, the rainfall deficit in the Nation’s Capital is more than 7.5”.
+Just since October 1 when the “water year” as defined by the U.S. Geological Survey began, the rainfall deficit in the nation’s capital is more than 7.5”.
 It’s been nearly a year since the last wetter than average month in Washington, D.C.
 (May 2016).

 The drier than average conditions have lasted so long, that moderate drought conditions have enveloped much of the Mid-Atlantic Region.
 The fact this spring hasn’t provided any significant drought relief isn’t good news for gardeners and farmers.
 NOAA’s Climate Prediction Center is expecting May to be a warmer than average month in the Mid-Atlantic Region, despite potentially cooler than average temperatures close to Mother’s Day.
 Also, there is an equal chance for above or below average precipitation next month.